What do dogs do when left home alone?

 So, when you leave your dog alone what are they likely to get up to?
 The answer to that question is typically determined by the nature of your pooch.
 Some dogs who do well on their own will take a long nap as they wait for you to return.
 Unfortunately, fear and uneasiness can quickly be channeled into destructive behavior in dogs suffering from separation anxiety.

-While seperation anxiety and sheer boredom can cause dogs of any breed to get into trouble when left alone there are a few dog breeds that tend to be more content with a bit of solitude.
+While separation anxiety and sheer boredom can cause dogs of any breed to get into trouble when left alone there are a few dog breeds that tend to be more content with a bit of solitude.
 Some of the breeds that can do well alone include:

 - Basset Hound